daysof47/pioneer-childrens-memorial/src/pages/index.md

 templateKey: index-page
 title: Pioneer Childrens Memorial
 heroImage: /img/home-hero-image.jpg
-heading: Children of the Trail
+heading: Remembering those along the way.
 subheading: Remembering those along the way.
 intro:
   description: >-
     <p>Thousands of pioneer children walked, rode and camped their way through
     more than 1,300-miles of trail from Council Bluffs, Iowa to the Land of Zion in Utah.
 It was an adventure for most.
 They played and argued like most children.
 They picked berries, slept out under the stars, and danced.
-Some suffered, but most made it to Utah no worse for the wear.
-Tragically, however, 684 of them died during the trek.</p>
+Most made it to Utah no worse for the wear.
+Tragically, however, 684 of them died on the trail.</p>

-    <p>The Days of '47, Inc. and This Is The Place State Park, with the help of
+    <p>T_he Days of '47, Inc._ and _This Is The Place Heritage Park_, with the
-    generous donors, have created a striking, new memorial to the 684 children who lost their lives while making their way to Zion on the pioneer trail in the mid-1800’s.</p>
+    help of generous donors, have created a striking, new Pioneer Children's Memorial to honor the 684 children who lost their lives while making their way to Zion on the pioneer trail in the mid-1800’s.</p>

-    <p>The new memorial is located at This Is The Place State Park in Salt Lake
+    <p>The new memorial is located at _This Is The Place Heritage Park_ in Salt
-    City, Utah, where the names of the children are etched in stone so they will not be forgotten.
-Their stories are told through a variety of innovative, time-honored, artistic ways that bring them and the trail to life.
+    Lake City, Utah, where the names of the children are etched in stone so they will never be forgotten.
+Their stories are told through a variety of innovative, time-honored, artistic expressions that bring them and the trail to life.
 Come and see for yourself.
-The stories are tender, you’ll feel the connections and your heart will be touched.</p>
+The stories are tender, you’ll feel connections and your heart will be touched.</p>
   heading: The Memorial
   link: /
   linkText: About the Memorial
   subheading: “Let us never forget the cost of our faith.”
 Gordon B. Hinckley
 mainpitch:
-  description: >-
-    Artistic creativity brings the children’s stories to life in more than 47 bronze statues at the new pioneer children’s memorial at This Is The Place State Park.
+  description: "Artistic creativity brings the children’s stories to life in more than 30 bronze statues at the new _Pioneer Children's Memorial_.
 Each statue represents multiple stories in a unique way.
+On the surface, the larger-than-life bronze sculptures portray the trail history, but on a deeper level they symbolize the grit, resilience and what handcart pioneer Jens Nielsen called (stickity-to-ity)\r stick-to-itiveness, – the qualities they used to make the western desert “blossom as a rose.”
+Artist sculpted the statues in conjunction with the Metal Arts Foundry in Lehi, Utah."
-  heading: Over Thirty Bronze Statues Tell the Storie
+  heading: Over thirty bronze statues tell the stories
   link: /
   linkText: Tour the Memorial
-  subheading: Experience the stories
+  subheading: Artistic creativity and symbolism
 visit:
   description: >-
     Please visit This is the Place Heritage Park. www.thisistheplace.org for